 Staff contribute in many ways as campus prepares for new academic year

-Several new buildings will open this fall and project managers are preparing them for occupancy.
-This work includes tracking construction punch lists; obtaining occupancy, health department, and other permits; overseeing fire safety, elevator, and lab equipment inspections; and coordinating furniture and signage installations.
+The new Center for the Arts at Virginia Tech will open this fall and renovations to McBryde Hall will be completed.
+Project managers are preparing those buildings for occupancy by tracking construction punch lists; obtaining occupancy, health department, and other permits; overseeing fire safety, elevator, and lab equipment inspections; and coordinating furniture and sign installations.

 Having recruited hundreds of new faculty and staff members, the Department of Human Resources is hosting several orientation events to welcome new employees to campus.
 The Human Resources Service Center can answer questions and provide information to new and returning employees.

 And with the start of the academic year also comes the start of the football season.
-Facilities and athletic department employees are prepping for the season opener in which Virginia Tech will take on Georgia Tech in a nationally televised game from Lane Stadium at 8 p.m. on Monday, Sept.
-3.
+Facilities and athletic department employees are prepping for the first home game set for Sept.
+7 against Western Carolina.

 Thanks to the new automatic floor scrubber in Hancock Hall, housekeeper Jeff Moyer is now able to clean the building’s 25,000 square feet of floors in three hours.
 The process used to take three days using a mop and broom.